Here’s our fabulous festival guide to see you through to the end of September.

-The festival landscape has been changing rapidly over the past few years as events struggle to keep afloat; we’ve said goodbye to a number of much-loved ones.
-On the upside, newbies are emerging, with an increase in non-camping city festivals in parkland.
-And, as ever, we champion those independent festivals who pour their hearts and souls into bringing their event to life each year.
+The festival landscape has been changing rapidly over the past few years and some have struggled to keep afloat, hence we’ve said goodbye to a number of much-loved events.
+On the upside, newbies are emerging, with an increase in non-camping city festivals in parkland and grassroots music venues.

 Kaleidoscope 11 July